 - Culinary herbs: thyme, marjoram, lovage, rosemary, tarragon, bay leaves, sorrel, sage

-In addition to the culinary herbs listed above, there are a number of medicinal herbs, which may be used in combination or in isolation to create traditional teas addressing certain health issues.
+In addition to the culinary herbs listed above, there are a number of bitter medicinal herbs, which may be used in combination or in isolation to create traditional teas, tinctures, and extractions to address many different health issues.

-- Blessed Thistle: heartburn, gall bladder problems and bloating
+- Blessed Thistle: to relieve heartburn, gall bladder problems, and bloating

-- Buckbean: against gall ailments and stomach cramps
+- Buckbean: to treat gallbladder ailments and stomach cramps

-- Ginger / Galanga: against loss of appetite and stomach cramps
+- Ginger / Galanga: to stimulate appetite, reduce stomach cramps and nausea

-- Gentian: for indigestion, resulting from a lack of gastric juice, but also in flatulence and bloating.
-Yellow gentian, incidentally the highest Bitter content that exists in nature.
+- Gentian: for indigestion, flatulence, and bloating.
+Yellow gentian is one of the highest bitter plans that exists in nature.

 - Milk thistle: to strengthen the liver and against irritable stomach